joek/cf-storm/README.md

 In CF-Storm we use TDD for the development cycle, writing a test and then coding the feature that passes the test.
 In the folder 'test' you wil find the acceptance and unit tests for this application.
-However, we were not fanatized to the extreme with TDD, simply because adding more tests slows down the overall process.
+However, **we were not fanatized to the extreme with TDD, simply because adding more tests slows down the overall process**.

 If you decide to contribute to CF-Storm, make sure you write any necesary test for any new feature you add and make them pass properly.